How to Implement a Ratio Utility Billing System (RUBS)

 Ratio Utility Billing System, or RUBS, is a great option for property owners to help manage their expenses by proportionately sharing utility costs with their residents in a fair and reasonable manner.
 An added benefit is that because residents take on the financial responsibility for their usage, they tend to conserve more and help California protect its natural resources.

 RUBS typically proportionately divides water, sewer/wastewater or trash, electricity, gas, or pest control utility costs among residents.
-It uses a formula based on several factors including state and municipality regulations, size of units and the number of occupants in each unit.
+It uses a formula based on several factors including state and municipality regulations, size of units, and number of occupants in each unit.

 The good news is that as a property owner, you will not have to complete the required due diligence.
 Typically, the property management firm partners with a third-party provider like Yardi, Community Billing Services, or others, to take on the research and determine a fair and legally compliant RUBS formula for their client.

 Because RUBS will impact resident monthly costs, it is imperative that your property management firm uses best practices to determine the most appropriate formula for the property and communicates the system clearly.

 - Complete a property analysis to determine the need and goal of the proposed RUBS program